Kiran7007/Interview-Preparation/README.md

    * A build type defines how a module is built, for example whether ProGuard is run.
    * A product flavor defines what is built, such as which resources are included in the build.
    * Gradle creates a build variant for every possible combination of your project’s product flavors and build types.</br>

+*  **What is AAPT?** <br/>
+    AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
+AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.

 * **Explain the build process in Android:** </br>
   * First step involves compiling the resources folder (/res) using the aapt (android asset packaging tool) tool.
 These are compiled to a single class file called R.java.
 This is a class that just contains constants.
   * Second step involves the java source code being compiled to .class files by javac, and then the class files are converted to Dalvik bytecode by the "dx" tool, which is included in the sdk 'tools'.
 The output is classes.dex.